AWS Big Data Blog

 Apache Parquet and Apache ORC are columnar storage formats that are available to any project in the Apache Hadoop ecosystem.
 They’re available regardless of the choice of data processing framework, data model, or programming language.

-Amazon Redshift Spectrum charges you by the amount of data that is scanned from Amazon S3 per query.
-Because Parquet and ORC store data in a columnar format, Amazon Redshift Spectrum reads only the needed columns for the query and avoids scanning the remaining columns, thereby reducing query cost.
+Since Parquet and ORC store data in a columnar format, Amazon Redshift Spectrum reads only the needed columns for the query and avoids scanning the remaining columns, thereby reducing query cost.

 Various tests have shown that columnar formats often perform faster and are more cost-effective than row-based file formats.

-s3query_returned_bytes.
 Notice the tremendous reduction in the amount of data that returns from Amazon Redshift Spectrum to native Amazon Redshift for the final processing when compared to CSV files.

 Partition files on frequently filtered columns